 The visas are processed through an online system by the tour operators, and are approved by the Tourism Council of Bhutan once full payment of the cost of the trip has been received.
 Tourists are issued with a visa clearance letter, to be presented at immigration upon arrival at the airport.
 The visa is then stamped in the passport.

-The only international airport in Bhutan is located at Paro.
-Currently, two airlines operate flights to Bhutan: Drukair and Bhutan Airlines.
+The only international airport in Bhutan is located at Paro, about one and a half hours drive from Thimphu.
+Currently, two national airlines operate flights to Bhutan: Drukair and Bhutan Airlines.
 Departure points include Bangkok (Thailand), Kathmandu (Nepal), New Delhi and Kolkata (India), Dhaka (Bangladesh), Yangoon (Myanmar), and Singapore.

 It's also possible to travel to Bhutan from India overland by road.
 The main border crossing is Jaigon-Phuentsholing.
 There are two others, at Gelephu and Samdrup Jongkhar.